frankew/Meeting-Series/readme.md

 June 2021

  - Adds fields in the editor to choose a "Meeting Series Mentor"; linking to another page on the site that describes the person.
+If set, a "Led by..." section is will appear on the meeting page next to the Venue and Schedule information.
- - Refactor the term product->meeting in the code.
+ - Source: Refactor the term product->meeting in the plugin to be parallel with other naming.

 <h2>Features</h2>